Lightnicus/venjakob/docs/db.md

 ### Articles
 - `softDeleteArticle(articleId: string): Promise<void>` - Soft delete an article
 - `restoreArticle(articleId: string): Promise<void>` - Restore a soft deleted article
+- **Cascading Delete**: When an article is soft deleted, all its associated `blockContent` records are also soft deleted
+- **Cascading Restore**: When an article is restored, all its associated soft-deleted `blockContent` records are also restored

 ### Blocks
 - `softDeleteBlock(blockId: string): Promise<void>` - Soft delete a block
 - `restoreBlock(blockId: string): Promise<void>` - Restore a soft deleted block
+- **Cascading Delete**: When a block is soft deleted, all its associated `blockContent` records are also soft deleted
+- **Cascading Restore**: When a block is restored, all its associated soft-deleted `blockContent` records are also restored

 ### Sales Opportunities
 - `softDeleteSalesOpportunity(salesOpportunityId: string): Promise<void>` - Soft delete a sales opportunity